nmdarksky/nmdarksky.github.io/state_council.md

 title : State Council
 ---

-The State Council is responsible for the overall management of the chapter.
+The State Council is responsible for the management of the activities of the chapter.
 Current (fall 2023) members were determined by participation in the founding of the chapter, but will be elected in subsequent years.

-Current council consists of : John Briggs, Jamey Eriksen,  Galen Gisler (treasurer), Michael Hensley, Jon Holtzman (chair), Nick Knorr (secretary), Marisela La Grave, Peter Lipscomb (vice chair), Gary Starkweather, Sheila Sullivan, and Derek Wallentinsen
+Initial/current council consists of : John Briggs, Jamey Eriksen,  Galen Gisler (treasurer), Michael Hensley, Jon Holtzman (chair), Nick Knorr (secretary), Marisela La Grave, Peter Lipscomb (vice chair), Gary Starkweather, Sheila Sullivan, and Derek Wallentinsen. :w

 Michael Rymer represents Dark Sky International at our Council meetings.